ZhanhaoLi2024/CS5520-Project/README.md

    - Verify map marker placement
    - Test location picking functionality
    - Verify address display

+4. Search and Sort:

+   - Test search bar functionality with different meal plan names
+   - Verify sorting buttons for newest, oldest, and alphabetical order
+   - Check combined search and sort results for accuracy

+5. Notification System:

+   - Test notification scheduling with future and invalid dates
+   - Verify push notifications display correct title, message, and actions
+   - Test **Confirm** action to navigate to the appropriate meal plan detail in a real phone/physical device!
+   - Test **Ignore** action to ensure the notification is dismissed in a real phone/physical device!
+   - Verify reminder customization options in the **Plan Detail** screen

 ## Known Issues and Future Improvements